mSHA Course

-MSHA Part 48b New Miner Training SURFACE ONLY (On-demand)
+MSHA Part 48b New Miner Training Surface Only (On-demand)

 This MSHA 24-Hour Surface Coal New Miner Training course fulfills the federal requirement for new miners beginning work at surface coal mining operations.
 Developed in accordance with the Mine Safety and Health Administration (MSHA) Part 48 Subpart B regulations, this comprehensive program provides the foundational safety training needed to work safely and confidently in coal mine environments.